docknetwork/react-native-sdk/packages/transactions/readme.md

 # Transactions Manager

 Transactions are required to send and receive (DOCK Tokens)[[https://www.dock.io/token].
-This module handles the transaction history and provide methods to send DOCK tokens to any address.
+This module handles the transaction history and provides methods to send DOCK tokens to any address.

-The Dock utility token (DOCK) plays a key role in aligning incentives across all of the Dock network’s participants including issuers, validators, token holders, and the Dock Association, and ensures collaboration and growth.
+The Dock utility token (DOCK) plays a key role in aligning incentives across all the Dock network’s participants including issuers, validators, token holders, and the Dock Association, and ensures collaboration and growth.
 Learn more (here)[https://www.dock.io/token]

 On React Native it's required to set up the WalletSDKProvider, described on [@docknetwork/wallet-sdk-react-native](https://www.npmjs.com/package/@docknetwork/wallet-sdk-react-native)